MSA-LMC/SSM/README.md

 Each run jointly trains the expression and AU branches.
 Use `--emotion-fold` and `--au-fold` for one fold pair, or `--all-folds` for all configured pairs.
 The release configurations reproduce the original three-GPU DataParallel setup.

-### Models
+### Fine-tune weights

-Pretrained models will be provided through [GitHub Releases](https://github.com/MSA-LMC/SSM/releases).
+Fine-tune weights are provided through [Google drive]([https://github.com/MSA-LMC/SSM/releases](https://drive.google.com/drive/folders/16r6gvPjMV0anKe9pGWYk6yI4QrH5EIOf?usp=drive_link)), it will continue to provide updates.
 Each released checkpoint contains the complete joint model and evaluates both tasks.
 We release one primary `best_emotion.pth` per dataset/fold combination. `best_au.pth` is only an optional snapshot of the same joint model selected by AU F1 for comparison.

 ### Evaluation